injoin/WP-Post-Attachments/wp-svn/trunk/readme.txt

 1. That's all!
 You will note that below the editor inside a post an box entitled `Images and Attachments` will appear.

 == Changelog ==

+= 0.0.1 =
+* Less server payload and more PHPDoc content.

 = 0.0.1b =
 * Enhanced the look of the items